 - Representation of the former CEO of a subject company in the e-commerce space in defense of securities fraud claims in a class action litigation.
 The matter settled favorably for the firm’s client following a successful motion to dismiss.

-- At the request of their new employer, Mr. Gotko and the firm represent three top executives of a major insurance company, who resigned from their previous employer, also a large insurance company.
-The former employer alleges that the move was a "raid" and signifies a breach of the executives’ fiduciary duties.
+- At the request of their new employer, Lance and the firm represented three top executives of a major insurance company, who resigned from their previous employer, also a large insurance company.
+The former employer alleged that the move was a "raid" and signifies a breach of the executives’ fiduciary duties.

 - Representation of an investment fund specializing in real estate in connection with advice concerning compliance with rules and laws pertaining to a post-merger reduction in workforce.